 “All jobs are being impacted by technological change - some more than others,” Wyman noted, “Driverless trucks are now used extensively in the mining industry and it's certain this technology will impact other parts of transport and distribution.”

 While the context of the interview focused on how automation could cause the loss of jobs with Wyman suggesting that “truck drivers should look for opportunities to refresh and reboot their current skill sets”, the opposite may actually be the case.
-With an already dwindling supply of good drivers, automation technology and fleet management software could pull in a new group of potential drivers who are interested in the technology.
+With an already dwindling supply of good drivers, automation technology and fleet management software could pull in a new group of drivers drawn in by the benefits of this technology.

-To put it simply, the whole trucking industry could change for the better with better systems and software-- for fleets, drivers, and others involved in the supply chain.
+To put it simply, the whole trucking industry could change for the better with improved systems and software for fleets, drivers, and others involved in the supply chain.

 While fully-automated trucks won’t be a common occurrence for quite some time, fleet management software continues to be critical to a transport company's operations.
-Gone are the days of the archaic, inefficient processes with a good system in place.
-Now, trucking companies are looking to a more refined technology to improve how their business operates and how drivers work on a day to day basis.
-More now than ever companies are looking for software that is quick and easy to implement, is intuitive and has a good overall user experience.
+Gone are the days of the archaic, inefficient processes.
+Now, trucking companies are looking for a more refined technology to improve how their business operates and how drivers work on a day to day basis.
+Now more than ever companies are looking for software that is quick and easy to implement, is intuitive and has a good overall user experience.
 Reducing the learning curve and the time it takes to adopt new technologies is key.